ThomasBowers/Durham-p5-lib/README.md

 ### tree.levels
-Sets the value of the tree depth between 1 and 16 need to run updateCoords() after to update points array
+Sets the value of the tree depth between 1 and 16
+You need to run updateCoords() after to update points array

 **Kind**: instance property of [<code>Tree</code>](#Tree)